kiedtl/website/src/content/blog/curiosity.md

 It took me an unusual amount of time to get a working crawler (I've never done network or async programming in Rust before), but at last, with the help of `cadey`'s `gemtext`-parsing library, I had a prototype.
-I started crawlingon 2020-10-22 1827, but was stopped several times by various crashes, mostly because I had made some stupid assumptions about what kind of links I'd find (for instance, that no one would put a url with just the scheme type e.g. `gemini:///`).
+I started crawling on 2020-10-22 1827, but was stopped several times by various crashes, mostly because I had made some stupid assumptions about what kind of links I'd find (for instance, that no one would put a url with just the scheme type e.g. `gemini:///`).
 Later, it crashed again, due to a bug in